-As a City officer or employee, you may be required to file an annual statement of financial interests (aka financial disclosure form).
+As a City elected official, you are required to file an annual statement of financial interests (aka a financial disclosure form).
+You must file both a State form and a City form.
+You should receive an email in March or April with a link to the Financial Disclosure Filing System.